gohugoio/hugoDocs/content/en/about/introduction.md

 ---
 title: Introduction
-description: Hugo is a static site generator written in Go, optimized for speed and designed for flexibility.
+description: Hugo is a static site generator written in Go optimized for speed and designed for flexibility
 categories: []
 keywords: []
 weight: 10
 aliases: [/about/what-is-hugo/,/about/benefits/]
 ---

 Hugo is a [static site generator] written in [Go], optimized for speed and designed for flexibility.
-With its advanced templating system and fast asset pipelines, Hugo renders a complete site in seconds, often less.
+With its advanced templating system and fast asset pipeline, Hugo renders a complete site in seconds, often less.

 Due to its flexible framework, multilingual support, and powerful taxonomy system, Hugo is widely used to create: